Spy, Escape, and Evasion on the Shark Tank Show

 Now the good news is, as easy as it appears to get a concealed weapons permit online, it's not quite that easy before you're 100% legal to carry a weapon.
 When you sign up for the Concealed Carry Academy Online for $97, it takes about an hour and a half to watch a video and take a test with 20 questions.
 All the answers are within the video, and you only need 15 correct answers to pass the test.

 Once you have successfully passed this online training course, Concealed Carry Academy will PDF you your certificate for the State of Virginia.
 You will then need to request an application packet from the State Police in Virginia, (for out-of-state permits) along with a $100 fee.
 The state of Virginia "does not" require you to show any experience handling or firing a pistol to receive a permit.
 Dam, that's a scary thought.
-You also need to go down to your local police station with a finger print card which is enclosed in the packet.
+You also need to go down to your local police station with a finger print card that's enclosed in the packet.
 After you send back the completed packet, Virginia will issue you a concealed weapons permit within 45 days and 100% legal in 29 states.

 This will no doubt be a very interesting business proposal, and one set of negotiations I'm looking forward to watching on ABC next Friday night.